Psychedelic Country – The Art of Brian Zickafoose

 Join us Saturday, February 2, 2019 from 6-9pm at Gallery Fifty5, located at 55 Greenkill Ave., Kingston, NY for a special reception with award-winning artist, Brian C. Zickafoose.
 A recent transplant from West Virginia to the Hudson Valley, this will be Brian’s New York gallery debut.

-The Psychedelic Country exhibit will run at Art Emporium from November 13 – December 14.
+The Psychedelic Country exhibit will run at Gallery Fifty5 from February 2-16.

-The works featured at this show are an exploration of light and depth.
-There are several new landscapes that focus on the magic of famous West Virginia destinations.
+Works featured at this show are an exploration of light and depth.

-This exhibit also features a dozen new tiny original paintings called, PSY-Matics, which are an exploration of how light is expressed through sound.
+This exhibit also features a dozen small original paintings called, PSY-Matics, which are an exploration of how light is expressed through sound.

 Visit the Facebook Event Page for up to date offerings for the show–> Here